f00Vmey/Simple-WSGI-server/README.md

   The window will display a host where the server is being ran.
   Once you go there (might take a while to load) there will be a simple menu.
   Modify this menu by editing "index.html", in "templates"

+  (Menu says advanced, even though its not, but you can edit that)